clowee/OpenSZZ/README.md

-# SZZ
+# OpenSZZ
-This is the Standalone our open source implementation of the SZZ Algorithm [1] to calculate the <i>BugInducingCommits</i> of any project using Git as versioning system and Jira as issue tracker.
+OpenSZZ  is  our open source implementation of the SZZ Algorithm [1] to calculate the <i>BugInducingCommits</i> of any project using Git as versioning system and Jira as issue tracker.
 A cloud-native version is available on the [OpenSZZ-Cloud-Native repository](https://github.com/clowee/OpenSZZ-cloud-native)

 A dataset including the analysis of 33 projects, has been published in 2019 [2].